IJ (digraph): History

 IJ probably developed out of ii, representing a long /[iː]/ sound (which it still does in some cases, such as in the word bijzonder and in several Dutch dialects).
 In the Middle Ages, the i was written without a dot in handwriting, and the combination ıı was often confused with u.
 Therefore, the second i was elongated: ıȷ.
 Later, the dots were added, albeit not in Afrikaans, a language that has its roots in Dutch.
 In this language y is used instead.

 Alternatively, the letter J may have developed as a swash form of i.
 In other European languages it was first used for the final i in Roman numerals when there was more than one i in a row, such as iij for "three", to prevent the fraudulent addition of an extra i to change the number.
 In Dutch, which had a native ii, the "final i in a row elongated" rule was applied as well, leading to ij.

 Another theory is that IJ might have arisen from the lowercase y being split into two strokes in handwriting.
 At some time in the 15th or 16th century, this combination began to be spelled as a ligature ij.
-An argument against this theory is that even in handwriting which does not join letters, ij is often written as a single sign.
+An argument against this theory is that even in handwriting which does not join letters, ij is often written as a single character.

 Some time after the birth of this new letter, the sound which was now represented by ij, in most cases, began to be pronounced much like ei instead, but words containing it were still spelled the same.
 Nowadays, ij in most cases represents the diphthong /[ɛi]/, except in the suffix -lijk, where it is usually pronounced as a schwa.
 In one special case, the Dutch word bijzonder, the (old) sound /[iː]/ is correct standard pronunciation, although /[i]/ is more common and /[ɛi]/ is also allowed.

 In proper names, ij often appears instead of i at the end of other diphthongs, where it does not affect the pronunciation: aaij, eij, oeij, ooij and uij are pronounced identically to aai /[aːi]/, ei /[ɛi]/, oei /[ui]/, ooi /[oːi]/ and ui /[œy]/.
 This derives from an old orthographic practice (also seen in older French and German) of writing y instead of i after another vowel; later, when y and ij came to be seen as interchangeable, the spellings with ij came to be used.
 Spelling reforms and standardization have removed the redundant js in common words, but proper names continue to use these archaic spellings.